blocknetdx/blocknet/doc/multiwallet-qt.md

 The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the BitcoinGUI class will require some major retrofitting.

-Only requiring some minor changes is pivx.cpp.
+Only requiring some minor changes is phore.cpp.

 Finally, two new headers and source files will have to be added to bitcoin-qt.pro.